Crossroads Guitar Festival 2010: Chart performance

 In Austria, the release peaked at number two on the official Ö3 Austria Top 10 and SNEP music DVD chart in Austria and France.
 In Belgium, the DVD reached position nine in Flanders and ten in Wallonia, making it one of the rare Eric Clapton DVDs to chart on Ultratop in the country.
 In the Netherlands and Italy, Crossroads Guitar Festival peaked at number three, where as in Finland and Switzerland the video release peaked at number four on the music charts.
-In Portugal and Spain, the release was a little less successful, reaching only eleven and thirdteen on the nation's DVD chart.
+In Portugal and Spain, the release was a little less successful, reaching only eleven and thirteen on the nation's DVD chart.
 In the United Kingdom, Germany and Japan, the concert movie ranked at the lowest places, charting at number 20, 25 and 30.
 However, the release topped the music charts in the United States, Norway, Denmark and Sweden.
 The release was also listed on three end of the year charts, indicating outstanding sales and shipment figures while on chart.
 Crossroads Guitar Festival 2010 reached the positions 33, 37 and 38 in the Netherlands, Portugal and Australia.
 The concert DVD was awarded several Gold discs to commemorate special sales and shipment figures in Portugal, Spain and Poland.
 In addition, it was awarded Platinum certifications in Brazil, Denmark, Germany and Sweden.
 In the United States, the release was certified four-times Platinum for shipments over 400,000 copies alone.
 In total, the release has sold more than 570,000 copies.

 The 29,000 concert tickets for the show were sold out in five minutes.
 The average ticket price was $67 US Dollar.
 The created a grossing of $1,943,000.
 The release on video format is estimated to have grossed a total of $12,000,000.
 The budget is unknown.